 - Privileges to create content and publish hosted layers

 - An ArcGIS client (if you want to publish hosted layers from ArcMap or ArcGIS Pro)

 Definition queries you apply to layers in ArcMap or ArcGIS Pro are also applied to the published hosted layers.
 However, all data is uploaded to ArcGIS Online.
 If you want only a subset of the data to be published to and stored in ArcGIS Online, you must export the subset of the data to another feature class and publish that.

 You can publish the following types of hosted layers:

 Hosted feature layers support vector feature querying, visualization, and editing.
 Hosted feature layers are most appropriate for visualizing data on top of your basemaps.
 In web apps, hosted feature layers are drawn by the browser and support interactive highlighting, queries, and pop-ups.

 See Publish hosted feature layers for more information.

-See Publish hosted tile layers for more information.
+See Publish hosted WFS layers for more information.

-A vector tile layer references a set of web-accessible vector tiles and the corresponding style for how those tiles should be drawn.
-Vector tiles are similar to image tiles, but they store a vector representation of the data.
-Client-side drawing of vector tiles allows for vector tile layers to be customized for the purpose of the map, which drives dynamic, interactive cartography.
+A vector tile layer references a set of web-accessible tiles containing 2D and 3D content and the corresponding style for how those tiles should be drawn.
 The combination of tile access performance and vector drawing allows the tiles to adapt to any resolution of the display, which may vary across devices.

 See the Build and publish a vector tile package section of Publish hosted tile layers to learn how to create a hosted vector tile layer.